 Some highlights from a typical in-school fire safety presentation with MySafe:LA and the Los Angeles Fire Department

 We take ABSOLUTELY NO MONEY from city or the Los Angeles Fire Department’s budget.
 None.
 Zip.
 Nada.
-We are NOT PAID by the Los Angeles Fire Department or the City of Los Angeles.
+We are NOT PAID by the Los Angeles Fire Department.
 We are solely funded through public and private grants, private foundations and individual donations.

 Because of our extensive involvement with the LAFD, we understand that these are challenging times for the department, and the City as a whole.
 When economic resources dwindle, any type of public education like fire prevention is often moved lower on the priority list.
 But Los Angeles has so many underserved populations, and so many at-risk kids, we decided there was a need.
 So back in 2008 we created a California Public Charity, got a Memorandum of Understanding with the LAFD, and set up shop.
 Most of our founding members were either current or retired LAFD members, or had worked with the department for years.
 The territory wasn’t new to us, but we still had a lot to learn.

 Our work feeds our souls.
 It is both fulfilling and inspiring.
 Thank you for making this possible.
-Thank you for helping us make 200,000 kids smarter and safer.
+Thank you for helping us make nearly half a million kids smarter and safer.